-Gambling addiction, also known as problem gambling, is a compulsive pattern of prioritizing and indulging in gambling despite the negative consequences.
+Gambling addiction, also known as problem gambling, is a compulsive pattern of prioritising and indulging in gambling activities despite negative consequences.
 It can be a problem for anyone, regardless of their age, sexual identity, ethnicity, or level of education.
 Gambling becomes an inflexible behaviour that takes up a large part of a person’s life.
-It can start out as a casual hobby with low stakes and turn into something excessive with high stakes in the blink of an eye.
-The addicted gambler may feel a sense of relief when they finish a session, but not a minute later.
+It can start out as a casual hobby with low stakes, but small wins no longer excite the individual as they begin to crave bigger opportunities to win (or lose).

 It can also be said that problem gambling stems from mental health problems, and the relationship between mental health and gambling addiction is well documented.
 Like all forms of addiction, engaging in compulsive, often risky behaviour can be linked to past trauma, self-esteem issues and other disorders such as ADHD or autism.
 It is clear however, that problem gambling leads to worsened mental health, financial trouble and higher rates of suicide (especially among men).